 When we bring the entire multigenerational family, we choose the YMCA of the Rockies – Estes Park.
 This is not your local “YMCA” – this is a beautiful 860-acre mountain getaway with a Rocky Mountain National Park address.
 Here, families are encouraged to unplug and get up-close-and-personal with the natural world.
-Lodging options range from nine cabins (including larger cabins for our multigenerational family) to nine lodges.
+Lodging options range from approximately 250 cabins with 2-4 bedrooms each (including larger cabins for our multigenerational family) to nine lodges.
 Cook in your cabin or dig into the Y’s all-you-can-eat buffet.
 Explore the park on your own or book a guided excursion onsite.
 Enjoy activities ranging from yoga, archery, arts and crafts, horseback rides, zipline and more.
 This is where my three-year-old granddaughter snagged her first fish.

 Need to be closer to the Estes Park?
 Book a stay at the just-opened Ridgeline Hotel (formerly the Rocky Mountain Park Inn), just two miles from the park and a 15-minute walk to downtown restaurants, shopping and breweries.